skuep/AIOC/README.md

 [![All In One Cable AIOC - Ham Nuggets Season 4 Episode 8 S04E08](http://img.youtube.com/vi/RZjoPNe634o/0.jpg)](http://www.youtube.com/watch?v=RZjoPNe634o "All In One Cable AIOC - Ham Nuggets Season 4 Episode 8 S04E08")
 [![Your BAOFENG Programming Cable Sucks! - Get This! - AIOC All in One Cable](http://img.youtube.com/vi/xRCmXQYRLE0/0.jpg)](http://www.youtube.com/watch?v=xRCmXQYRLE0 "Your BAOFENG Programming Cable Sucks! - Get This! - AIOC All in One Cable")

-## Features ##
+# Features #
+- Based on easy-to-hack STM32F302 with internal ADC/DAC (Programmable via USB bootloader using [DFU](#how-to-program))
+- Easy to upload firmware updates and changes
+- Easy to solder custom connectors
+- Cheap & Hackable, compact and durable design (DIY overmolded enclosure is currently TBD)
+### Standard Interface Firmware ###
-- Cheap & Hackable Digital mode USB interface (similar to digirig, mobilinkd, etc...)
+- Digital mode USB interface (similar to digirig, mobilinkd, etc...)
 - Programming Cable Function via virtual Serial Port
-- Compact form-factor (DIY overmolded enclosure is currently TBD)
-- Based on easy-to-hack STM32F302 with internal ADC/DAC (Programmable via USB bootloader using [DFU](#how-to-program))
-- Can support Dual-PTT HTs
+- No annoying prolific drivers or tinkering required.
+Just plug in, and go.
+- CAT Control for radios if paired with custom connector
+- Dual PTT Support
+### *NEW* Virtual VOX / Automatic PTT Firmware ###
+- Easy, plug & play setup (no confusing COM ports)
+- Automatically triggers PTT when audio is detected (similar to a SignaLink)
+- Compatible with APRSDroid
+- Does **not** support radio programming or cat control
+- Currently a 10ms hardcoded timeout (after 10ms of no digital fsk audio from PC, it drops PTT)
+- Currently in early beta and is a work in progress

-## Compatibility
+# Compatibility #
 ### Software
   - [Direwolf](#notes-on-direwolf) as AX.25 modem/APRS en+decoder/...
   - [APRSdroid](#notes-on-aprsdroid) as APRS en+decoder